Agreements on Tax Matters

 Furthermore, Monaco is one of the signatories of the Multilateral Competent Authority Agreement for the Automatic Exchange of Financial Account Information, which clarifies the Convention and will take effect at the same time.

-Additionally, the "common reporting standard" provides that tax administrations collect information from financial institutions concerning the accounts of their clients who are non-resident in the Principality and transmit it automatically to the tax authorities of their State of residence, preserving the rights of taxpayers while guaranteeing the confidential treatment of their exchanged data.
+Additionally, the "common reporting standard" provides that tax administrations collect from financial institutions information concerning the accounts of their clients who are non-resident in the Principality and transmit it automatically to the tax authorities of their State of residence, preserving the rights of taxpayers while guaranteeing the confidential treatment of their exchanged data.

 The Amending Protocolof the "Agreement between the European Community and the Principality of Monaco providing equivalent measures to those of the Council Directive 2003/48/CE"

-The Minister of State, Mr. Serge Telle, accompanied by the Minister of Finance and Economy, Mr. Jean Castellini, the current President of the Council of the European Union, Mr. Peter Kazimir, and the European Commissioner for Economic and Financial Affairs, Taxation and Customs, Mr. Pierre Moscovici, signed the Amending Protocol "Agreement between the European Community and the Principality of Monaco providing equivalent measures to those of the Council Directive 2003/48/CE, on 12 July 2016 in Brusselsl".
+The Minister of State, Mr. Serge Telle, accompanied by the Minister of Finance and Economy, Mr. Jean Castellini, the current President of the Council of the European Union, Mr. Peter Kazimir, and the European Commissioner for Economic and Financial Affairs, Taxation and Customs, Mr. Pierre Moscovici, signed the Amending Protocol "Agreement between the European Community and the Principality of Monaco providing equivalent measures to those of the Council Directive 2003/48/CE, on 12 July 2016 in Brussels".

 Following the vote on Tuesday 29 November 2016 at the Public Session on the Law approving ratification by the National Council, the instrument of ratification of the Protocol, signed by H.S.H.
-Prince Albert II of Monaco, was deposited with the Secretariat of the Council of the European Union on 9 December 2016.
+Prince Albert II of Monaco, was deposited with the General Secretariat of the Council of the European Union on 9 December 2016.

 Thus, this Protocol repeals and replaces the 2005 agreement between Monaco and the EU on the taxation of savings and brings the new Agreement into line with the common reporting standard, in order to enable automatic exchange of information between EU member states and Monaco.